SHIFTBLUEGA/EasyRolePlay/README.md

 Roleplay in Minecraft!
 Our plugin theory supports Minecraft versions 1.13 to 1.21 The actual test works normally on the paper and its branch servers in 1.20.1 and 1.21

+## Note
+- Modification of this plugin requires the author's permission
+- AuthorQQ:3199721694

 ## Features